My 2 year old baby cousin, Brady, died when I was 5 years old.

 “The swell of grief around the holidays is a common reason clients enter my therapy office this time of year.
 People often seek help for the immense sorrow that starts surfacing right around Thanksgiving,” shares psychotherapist Amy Morin in Psychology Today.

-During this time, it’s important to understand that grief – intense waves of sadness, denial, anger, relief, joy and guilt – will be present with us throughout our days.
+During this time, it’s important to understand that grief – intense waves of sadness, denial, anger, relief, joy, and guilt – will be present with us throughout our days.

-I talked to a licensed clinical psychologist Dr. Ryan Howes who explains:
+Licensed clinical psychologist Dr. Ryan Howes explains:

 “Don't push grief away.
 Some people feel like they need to move on quickly, they don't want to bring others down, or they feel like being sad would upset the person who died.
 Grief is a natural experience of tears, longing, and memories that help you process the loss, make sense of it, and eventually move on.

-We can't speed grief up artificially because our calendar or our friend's comfort levels demand it.
+We can’t speed grief up artificially because our calendar or our friends’ comfort levels demand it.

 If you're sad, let yourself feel sad and miss your loved one.
 That's what helps you heal.”

-Acknowledge your grief by writing down or sharing your feelings with someone in your life.
+You can acknowledge your grief by writing down or sharing your feelings with someone in your life.
 There is no one right or wrong way to feel, so embrace what you’re feeling in every moment.

 “Write a note.
-If you feel like the thoughts and feelings of your loved one seem to be everywhere, and may even get in the way of your current events and relationships, it may be helpful to send them a holiday card.
+If you feel like the thoughts and feelings of your loved one seem to be everywhere and may even get in the way of your current events and relationships, it may be helpful to send them a holiday card.

 Write down what's happening in your life, how you've been thinking about them, and what you're missing.
 Whatever you feel you need to say.